-As well as being SENCo Mr Viinikka is Inclusion Manager and also a member of the Leadership Team at London Meed School.
+As well as being SENCo Mr Viinikka is Inclusion Manager and also acting Deputy Head Teacher of London Meed School.

 There is a school governor with special responsibility for Special Needs.
 Her name is Sylvia Lewis.

 This is London Meed's Policy for Special Educational Needs (SEN).
 Please consult the SEN Information Report (accessible online from the school website) for details of how the school: